egladman/wombat-pcb/README.md

 - Backspace inline with spacebar.
 I prototyped multiple layouts before ultimately deciding on this.
 That was three years ago and I've been using this layout ever since.
 - TMK/QMK compatibility.
 - LED backlighting.
 Only the Alphas are backlight, this is a comprise to retain support for multiple bottom rows.
 - Low profile design.
 Keyboards built with Pro Micros tend to be thick.
-By mounting the controller upside we're able to save valuable space.
-Sure I could forgo the Pro Micro entirely, and solder the chip directly to the board, but I'm lazy.
+By mounting the controller upside we're able to reduce the required clearance to `6mm`.
 - Proton-C and Elite-C compatibility.
 Due to how we mount the microcontroller upside down, this wasn't supported in Rev A. (Rev A source code has since been lost.
 RIP)

 ### Drawbacks

 - Lack of keycap compatibility.
 Good luck finding properly labeled modifiers.
 This isn't a deal breaker for me since I mostly type on DSA blanks.
   - The bottom row variant introduced in Rev C partially helps mitigate this issue.
 - The right shift has been relocated to the bottom row.
-I prioritized the placement of `FN1`.
+I prioritized the placement of `FN1` (think HHKB).
 - I'm sure there are other drawbacks, I think I've just become blind to them.
 I've been using this layout for 3+ years without problems.

 ### Changes